Julius Caesar (cricketer)

 Julius Caesar (25 March 1830 – 6 March 1878) was an English cricketer who played in 194 first-class matches between 1849 and 1867.

 Childhood

 Julius Caesar was born in Godalming, Surrey, to Benjamin Caesar, an English professional cricketer, and his wife Anne (née Bowler).
 Benjamin and Anne had seven children.
 George, Richard, Lawrence William, Ann, Benjamin, Frederick Bowler and finally Julius.
-He was brought up in Godalming, a town with approximately 4,000 inhabitants, in Surrey, England.
+He was brought up in Godalming, a town that then had approximately 4,000 inhabitants, in Surrey, England.
 He was almost certainly educated in one of the two schools in Godalming at the time, and could read and write with a legible hand.

 Benjamin himself played cricket, and his brother Fred later played first-class cricket too.

 Caesar's cricketing skills first attracted local press attention when he was 16.
 On 7 July 1846 the Surrey Gazette wrote: